tiffanyv185/T1A3-HuyenTramTiffanyVo/README.md

 To use the Money Saving Goal application, follow the installation guide first and then do the following:

 1. Run the Application:
-    * In your terminal, navate to the application directory
+    * In your terminal, navigate to the application directory

         ```cd src```
     * Run the main script: